QIQSS/qiqss-slides-typst/lib.typ

 //
 // - aspect-ratio (string): The aspect ratio of the slides.
 Either "4-3" or "16-9".
 Defailt is "16-9".
 //
+// - language (string): Language for the text ("en", "fr", etc.).
+//
 // - footer (string): Content of the footer.
 Either the "conference", "author" or "institution".
 Default is "institution".
 //
 // - outline-title (content | string): Title for the outline slides.
 Used for the outline-slide() function and the new-section-slide() with the "outline" option.
 //
 // - new-section-style (str | none): New section slide type.
 Either "outline", "title" or none.
 Default is none.
 //
-// - logos (array): Array of images (logos) to add to the title slide and end slide.
+// - partner-logos (array): Array of images (logos) to add to the title slide and end slide.
 //
 // - num-logos-per-row (int): Number of logos per row on the title slide and end slide.
 //